USAFA-ECE/ece281-book/_sources/lab/lab2.md

 Basys3 7SD cathodes and anodes.
 ```

-Said differently, you disable an entire display by connecting it to power, aka `1`.

 Placing a `0` on a segment will cause it to light up, while a `1` will keep the segment dark.
 This is called "active low."
 For example, to display the number "0", a logic `0` must be placed on segments `a`-`f`,